COSC3020/tail-recursion-acraig9266/README.md

 Best case: n = 0, 1, 2
 Average/Worst Case: n > 2

-Unless denoted otherwise, a line can be assumed to be O(1) and ignored
+Unless denoted otherwise, any line is O(1) and can be ignored

 function fib(n) {
 	if (n == 0) {